light-and-ray/sd-webui-replacer/docs/video.md

 To suppress flickering you can generate in little fps (e.g. 10), then interpolate (x2) it with ai interpolation algorithm (e.g [RIFE](https://github.com/megvii-research/ECCV2022-RIFE) or [frame interpolation in deforum sd-webui extension](https://github.com/deforum-art/sd-webui-deforum/wiki/Upscaling-and-Frame-Interpolation))

-You can also use [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) or [lama-cleaner](https://github.com/light-and-ray/sd-webui-lama-cleaner-masked-content) with (low denosing) extensions to increase consistency, if it fits to your scenario
+You can also use [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) or [lama-cleaner](https://github.com/light-and-ray/sd-webui-lama-cleaner-masked-content) with (low denoising) extensions to increase consistency, if it fits to your scenario

 Also a good can be to use `Pass the previous frame into ControlNet` with _IP-Adapter_, _Reference_, _Shuffle_, _T2IA-Color_, _T2IA-Style_